The Alaska ferries' most southern port is Bellingham Washington. Bellingham is located north of Seattle in Whatcom

-is only about an hr from Vancouver BC.
-The Alaska ferry travels up Alaskas' Inside passage from Bellingham 2x a
+is only about a 2 hour drive from Vancouver BC.
+The Alaska ferry travels up Alaskas' Inside Passage from Bellingham up to 2x a

-The Wednesday ferry from Bellingham to Alaska stops 1st in Ketchikan, then travels up the Inside Passage stopping to
+The Wednesday ferry from Bellingham to Alaska stops 1st in the port of Ketchikan, then travels up the Inside Passage stopping to

 drop off & pick-up ferry passengers

 in each island port including Wrangell AK, Sitka AK, Petersburg AK, Juneau AK, and Haines AK.

 The last stop on the Inside Passage is Skagway,